Hendrix-CS/csci270/labs/corpus.md

 To find statistical patterns in text data, we need a large amount of text.

-Find a book/novel/treatise/creative work of fiction that has meaning to you, stored in an electronic format.
+Find a novel that has meaning to you, stored in an electronic format.
 You should either find the novel available without cost, or purchase the ebook (look for versions without DRM so we can access the raw data).
 I **strongly recommend** using